-- Persons with moderately to severely weakened immune systems receive a 3rd dose of Moderna or Pfizer 28 days or longer after the 2nd dose. - Persons in certain groups who received 2 doses of Pfizer (guidance is only for Pfizer): - All individuals 65 years and older, and residents in long-term care settings.
-Pfizer Booster should be given ≥ 6 months after the second dose. - Adults 18-64 years with underlying medical conditions or in high-risk work and institutional settings (includes health care workers who fully vaccinated with Pfizer)
+- Persons with moderately to severely weakened immune systems receive a 3rd dose of Moderna or Pfizer 28 days or longer after the 2nd dose. - Persons in certain groups who received 2 doses of Pfizer (guidance is only for Pfizer): - o 65 years and older - Age 18+ who live in long-term care settings - Age 18+ who have underlying medical conditions - Age 18+ who work or live in high-risk settings.